MyroStadler/zephir/README.md

 ## Notes

-1. Extension source code goes in a folder with the same name as the module.
+1. Extension source code goes in a folder with the same name as the parent module folder, i.e. a utils module's extension source code would be in `/root/src/utils/utils`.
 See namespacing in `*/config.json`
 1. The php.ini file [in the docker container] to modify when you want to add extensions is `/etc/php.d/custom-php.ini`

 ## Common operations